thaalesalves/thaalesalves/README.md

   * I'm also an OpenShift specialist in application development, [certified by Red Hat](https://rhtapps.redhat.com/certifications/badge/verify/6YXJWV5QF4CBIAVCL54LK4SQAMAEQU3CUPSQX2KSDXT6RW46LQ3YWP2PKMJOB2FESKFUN2GLGGL67UAA4DNI6PQU27PFU2ZMLS26POA=)

-  * With that in mind, I'm also familiar with OpenShift, Docker, Podman, Skopeo and Buildah
+  * With that in mind, I'm obviously familiar with OpenShift, Docker, Podman, Skopeo and Buildah

   * Speaking of OpenShift and Containers, I've created a [free course about OpenShift and Containers](https://github.com/mentoria-openshift) for those that would like to check it out.
 It's in portuguese though

-  * I like to play here and there with Watson (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator))
+  * I like to play here and there with AI (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator) for a Watson-powered Discord bot and [Jurandir](https://github.com/thaalesalves/jurandir) for a GPT-powered Discord bot)

+  * And, with that in mind, I obviously love AI.
+There's a [repo](https://github.com/thaalesalves/ai-games-research) I use for AI stuff such as datasets as well as Jupyter notebooks on how to train and use GPT-2, GPT-Neo and GPT-J models

   * I'm almost giving up WhatsApp and using Kafka for messaging.
 Too bad my friends won't take the idea seriously :disappointed: